pslib-cz/2020l4web-typography-css-library-FrancescoSanvito2001/README.md

 # Typography CSS library
 **Author:** *Francesco Sanvito*
-## Demo site

 ## Dependecies
-I don't have the slightest idea of what the goddamn fuck I should write down here...   :)
+I don't have the slightest idea of what the goddamn flippity fuck I should write down here...   :)
 ## Implementation

 ```